voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

-> "Log in to see 8 answers on Qu&#94;H&#94;HStack Overflow!"
+> "Log in to see 8 answers on Qu\^H\^HStack Overflow!"

 -

-> my bank has a section in their marketing email preferences where you need to check the box IF you don't want to receive any marketing&#94;Hspam email.
+> my bank has a section in their marketing email preferences where you need to check the box IF you don't want to receive any marketing\^Hspam email.

 -